libbyshoop/runestone/source/classactivities/WingDebugger.rst

 function call as a single step, and will go on to the next line in this function.

-The `Step Out` button will move line by line through script statements, but if the debugger is currently stepping through a function because of a function call, `Step Out` will stop going line by line and will simply run the remaining lines, stopping
+The `Step Out` button will move line by line through program statements, but if the debugger is currently stepping through a function because of a function call, `Step Out` will stop going line by line and will simply run the remaining lines, stopping